-Statistics screen shows graphs and charts in minimalistic manner with appliance of contrast colors easily distinguished by human eye.
+Statistics screen shows graphs and charts in a minimalistic manner with the appliance of contrast colors easily distinguished by human eye.
 For all the screens, the designer uses simple san serif font, highly legible and readable.
 Concentration on functionality doesn’t prevent the designer from giving the app simple and elegant appearance with the touch of style and creativity.

 Animated transitions were also added to present some basic interactions with the app: inputting data, operating with pricing and completing the reception.

-This case has actively opened the direction of design for medical industry and healthcare here in Tubik and proved how many special features and aspects of the job should be taken into account by the designer.
+This case has actively opened the direction of design for the medical industry and healthcare here in Tubik and proved how many special features and aspects of the job should be taken into account by the designer.
 The tasks of this kind are definitely challenging, but highly rewarding in both creative and humanity values.
-No doubt, new day will bring fresh challenges which will result in practical case studies for Tubik Blog readers.
+No doubt, a new day will bring fresh challenges which will result in practical case studies for Tubik Blog readers.
 Stay tuned and healthy!

 If you are interested to see more practical case studies with creative flows for UI design, here is the set of them from Tubik.